Nikko89/pulsehunt-backend/README.md

 # Pulse Hunt (server/backend)

-Pulse Hunt is a solo prject of a Codeworks student, developed in one week.
-We decided as a learning experience to jump in and implement some of the features that the orignal author wished to see.
-- On the backend we developed an authentication middleware using JsonWebToken.
-- On the frontend we added a landing login/signup page, made the layout responsive for any device resolution and slightly improved/smoothened the UI.

-Below you can find the original Readme of the project.
-___

 Pulse Hunt is a market place where Indie Trainers can offer their workout sessions to users.
-The project was initiated as a one week solo project when attending [Codeworks](https://codeworks.me) Coding Bootcamp in Barcelona.

-This is the server/backend.
-The client/frontend can be found [here](https://github.com/cherlin/pulsehunt-frontend "Pulse Hunt backend")
+This is the server/backend repo.
+The client/frontend can be found [here](https://github.com/Tezenn/pulsehunt-frontend).

 ## Getting started